BDX-town/Mangane/docs/development/build-config.md

 # Build Configuration

+> **Superseded documentation.** This inherited guide mixes current environment keys with stale Soapbox branding and OAuth examples.
+Use the verified [current-state authority](../architecture/CURRENT_STATE.md) and repository configuration as the source of truth.

 Soapbox supports compile-time customizations in the form of environment variables and a gitignored `custom/` directory.

 ## `custom/` directory